VTTAssets/vtta-party/README.md

+# Deprecated

+vtta-party is now maintained by #Zamrod from the League of Foundry Developers.
+Please go to [the new repository](https://github.com/League-of-Foundry-Developers/party-overview) for any details.
+Thank you Zamrod for taking over!

 # vtta-party

 A quick overview about the players that have tokens placed on the currently active scene.
 At a glance, you will see